7RU7H/Archive/Cloud/Cloud-Hacking/Azure-Hacking.md

 Control and Reduce valid digital communication between subscription holder and Azure - force older methods of communication to provide more time for later objective
 Persist on-redeployment post-IR-removal

+## Split-Horizon Request Forgery

+Azure DNS allows for public and private domains of the same name to exist this seems like a vector for which you can exploit the DNS server request to give you the incorrect lookup.

 ## Adminstrative Password Reuse